 Living on the Sunshine Coast

-The Sunshine Coast has a population of just over 300,00 people and is an area of Queensland situated on the eastern coast, about one and a half to two and a half hours drive north of Brisbane.
+The Sunshine Coast has a population of around 330,00 people and is an area of Queensland situated on the eastern coast, about one and a half to two and a half hours drive north of Brisbane.
 As with the Gold Coast, the Sunshine Coast is an area with beautiful beaches and stunning hinterland, all in one.

 So what is the difference between the Sunshine Coast and the Gold Coast?
 People in these parts can argue all day long about which is best but they’re both great.
 But they are different.